 This requirement is intended to address the suffocation hazards associated with toys of certain shapes (e.g. cup-shape, bowl-shape or one half of an egg-shape) that can be placed over a young child's nose and mouth forming an airtight seal.
-The available data indicate that the children involved in fatalities were between the ages of 4 and 24 months while near misses involved children up to 36 months.
+The available data indicate that the children involved in fatalities were between the ages of 4 months and 24 months while near misses involved children up to 36 months.
 (The same hazard is foreseen with packaging of the same shape, see A.56).

-The US Consumer Product Safety Commission staff has analyzed the incident data and concluded the following regarding the dimensions of the containers involved in these incidents:
+The US Consumer Product Safety Commission staff has analysed the incident data and concluded the following regarding the dimensions of the containers involved in these incidents:

-Ranges
+Hemispherical toys Ranges

-69 mm to 97 mm
+Diameter range 69 mm to 97 mm

-41 mm to 51 mm
+Depth range 41 mm to 51 mm

-100 ml to 177 ml
+Volume range 100 ml to 177 ml